 Why kill all the Mommies, Mr. Disney?
 Okay, in all fairness, not every movie features a mother’s ultimate demise; the mother in Brave is there as a bear, and the Mama in Toy Story seems nice enough except for the whole selling her son’s favorite toys thing.

 A parent’s death, usually a mother, isn’t always an integral part of the movie plot; some were knockin’ on Heaven’s door long before the movie started, like Cinderella’s.
 But look at the mess of a stepmother Disney gave her!
 Let’s be frank here; she’s a real bitch.
-Not exactly a woman I would want my daughters striving to emulate.
+Not exactly a woman I would want my daughters to emulate.
 Another character whose mother is long gone and never part of the movie is Pocahontas.
-This chick falls for the white man who wants to, as Jimi Hendrix says, dig her earth.
+This chick falls for the white man who wants to, as Jimi Hendrix says, plow and dig her earth.
 Had her Mama been around, ain’t no way Poca would have run off with Smitty.

 Then there’s Snow White.
 She has a strange proclivity for little men.
 She shacks up with dwarfs, not that there’s anything wrong with that, but seven of them?
 I’m sorry, that’s just greedy.
 Tell me why she needs seven!

 Two of my favorite Disney princesses, Belle from Beauty and the Beast, and Jasmine from Aladdin, are also motherless.
 I think it’s great that bookworm Belle has a close relationship with her father; as a Daddy’s Girl myself, I can appreciate that much.
-And I do love how outspoken Jasmine is; she can also rock a pair of palazzo pants.
+And I do love how outspoken Jasmine is; she can also rock the hell out of a statement necklace and a pair of palazzo pants.
 But would it have been so hard to make the mothers of these intelligent, confident gals a part of the script?
 If I’m being honest, Belle’s dad, while endearing, is a bumbling idiot, and Jasmine’s father, sick of her freeloading, is trying to marry her off to the first available royal penis.
 Neither of these girls would have had to rely on a man, or a Beast as it were, to “save” them had their mothers been around to explain that men leave their dirty socks on kitchen counters and aren’t the answer to a woman in dire straits.

 Fend for yourselves, ladies.
 Do you.